SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/Replication_Agent/v1ReplicationAgent_GetSatellite.md

 Gets a Satellite object.

 ## Online Restricted: ## The Replication agent is not available in Online by default.
 Not available in Online.
-Only used on-site
+Only used on-site.

 ## Query String Parameters